akhomsib/Climate_Change_Surface_Temperature_Prediction/README.txt

 1. To setup the environment
 pip -m venv env
-Then activate the envornoment based on os pip install -r requirements.txt
+Then activate the envirnoment with the given requirements based on os pip install -r requirements.txt

 2. Download the dataset files from the given kaggle link and put them in the code/data/source/ directory.